MINAX2U/ntpc-dinner-picker/README.md

 # ntpc-dinner-picker
-A web that can pick a random restaurant in ntpc for you
+A web that can pick a random restaurant in New Taipei City for you